Jihx-0/crystal/readme.md

 ![image](https://user-images.githubusercontent.com/96219624/217136976-387939c0-110f-4b31-a2b4-dce235bb888c.png)

-If this is not completed, the project will not run properly
+If this is not completed, the project will not run properly.
 ![image](https://user-images.githubusercontent.com/96219624/217137986-35cba3f4-ffc0-4b30-bce4-406d454602c9.png)